villekf/OMEGA-doc/docs/source/selectingprojector.rst

 SPECT data
 ----------

-Projector types 1 and 6 are the only ones recommended.
-Projector type 6 in general gives softer/blurrier results while projector type 1 gives much noisier results.

-Projector type 1 is a ray-based projector and is algorithmically identical to the PET version, i.e. the exact intersection length is computed.
-However, for SPECT multiple rays per projection pixel can be used and the rays spread out as a cone according to the collimator geometry.
-Usable for any parallel hole collimator.
-Could be modified for any other type of collimator as well, but currently pinhole, fanbeam or similar do not work optimally.
+For SPECT, currently only projector types 1 and 6 are supported.
+Projector type 1 is a ray-based projector salgorithmically identical to the PET version, i.e. the exact intersection length between a voxel and the ray is computed.
+The pattern of the rays traced is similar for all detector pixels and can be selected either arbitrarily or from a cone determined by the collimator geometry.
+This serves as an approximation for the collimator cone of response in the case of the collimator holes not aligning with the detector pixels.
+However, practical tests have shown this approximation to have a minimal effect on the image quality.
+Projector type 6, on the other hand, is a rotation-based projector where the image is rotated and then reconstructed as parallel beam case with a computed, or a manually input, point spread function.

+The projectors are usable for any parallel hole collimator.
+They could be modified for any other type of collimator as well, but currently pinhole, fanbeam or similar require additional detector coordinate and/or sinogram manipulation.
 Unlike the projector type 6, projector type 1 works with any kind of scanner geometry as long as parallel hole collimator is used.

-Projector type 6 is a rotation-based projector, meaning it rotates the images to simulate parallel beam reconstruction.
-Detector response can be included as well to enable PSF blurring.
+In general, projector type 6 gives softer/blurrier results while projector type 1 gives much noisier results.

 Other data
 ----------